-The Python sqrt() function is a convenient way to find square roots.
+Python square root, sqrt(), is a built-in function in Python that you can use in your calculations within your programs.
 As you know, the square root is the inverse of the square function.
 Just like the inverse of the relationship “parent” is the “child” relationship.
 In other words, we are interpreting the relation between the two entities in the opposite direction.

 For instance, 3 squared is 9.
 The square root of 9 is 3.
 Well that is not quite right.
 The square root of 9 can also be -3 (because -3 squared is also 9).
 But for simplicity sake we say that the square root of 9 is 3 (with the implicit understanding that it could also be negative).